bootstrap-vue/bootstrap-vue/docs/components/tabs/README.md

 **Cards Integration**

-Tabs support integrating with cards.
-Just add `card` prop!
+Tabs support integrating with bootstrap cards.
+Just add `card` property.
 Note that you should add `no-block` prop on `<b-card>` element in order to decorate header.

 ```html
 <b-card no-block>